stud0709/OneMoreSecret/README.md

 Login from a mobile device?
 No problem, OneMoreSecret will respond to browser links.
 Just add the encrypted message (`<a href="https://oms-app-intent/oms00_.....">Click here to log in from your phone</a>`).
 You will find a sample link in our ["Hello, World!"
 Tutorial](hello_world.md#step-5-mobile-phone-integration).

+(As `oms-app-intent` is not a valid domain, this is not working smoothly on all phones right now, sometimes displaying "Page not found" error in the browser.)

 ## How It Works
 This is a brief overview of the functionality.
 For every screen, you can find a Help menu entry.